maneesh29s/maneesh29s/README.md

 # Introduction
 - 👋 Hi, I am Maneesh Sutar (@maneesh29s)
-- 🎓 I am in Final Year of Electrical Engineering.
+- 🎓 I am have completed my B.Tech. in Electrical Engineering.
-- ⭐ I am a Mentor of ABU Robocon Robotics Team of my college.
+- ⭐ I am a Developer.
-- 💡 I have knowledge of ROS, Tensorflow, OpenCV.
+- 💡 I have knowledge of Java, Spring, Spark, Datbricks.
-- 👀 I am looking for opportunity in IoT and Robotics 🤖.
 - 💞️ I am a reasearch enthusiast, currently working on a research paper on Hybrid Evolutionary Algorithm.
 - (I know that's a lot of "I am"s, but couldn't come up with something better.
 Anyway)
 - 📫 You can reach me at <br />